Pacific Overtures: Productions

 In 2002 the New National Theatre of Tokyo presented two limited engagements of their production, which was performed in Japanese with English supertitles.
 The production ran at Avery Fisher Hall, Lincoln Center from July 9, 2002 through July 13, and then at the Eisenhower Theater, Kennedy Center, from September 3, 2002, through September 8.

 A Broadway revival by the Roundabout Theatre Company (an English-language mounting of the previous New National Theatre of Tokyo production) ran at Studio 54 from December 2, 2004, to January 30, 2005, directed by Amon Miyamoto and starring BD Wong as the Narrator and several members of the original cast.
 A new Broadway recording, with new (reduced) orchestrations by Jonathan Tunick was released by PS Classics, with additional material not included on the original cast album.
 The production was nominated for four Tony Awards, including Best Revival of a Musical.
 The orchestrations were "scaled back" for a 7-piece orchestra.
 Variety noted that "the heavy use of traditional lutes and percussion instruments like wood blocks, chimes and drums showcases the craftsmanship behind this distinctly Japanese-flavored score."

 Classic Stage Company revived Pacific Overtures in 2017 for a limited Off-Broadway run, with a new abridged book by John Weidman, new orchestrations by Jonathan Tunick, directed by John Doyle, and starring George Takei as the Reciter.
 The production began previews April 6, 2017; after opening May 4, the show's run was twice extended, eventually closing June 18.
 Staged in one act, with a 10-member cast in modern-dress, the production excised both "Chrysanthemum Tea" and the instrumental "Lion Dance".
 The production earned recognition among the year's New York Times Critic's Picks, the Top 5 NY Theater Productions in Variety, and Top 10 NY Theater Productions in Hollywood Reporter.
 The show earned nominations from the Drama Desk, Drama League, Outer Critics Circle, and Lucille Lortel Awards.

-In 2023 a new production debuted in Japan as a co-production between the Umeda Arts Theater in Osaka and the Menier Chocolate Factory in London.
-Directed by Matthew White, the production uses Sondheim and Weidman's revisions from 2017.
-The production played March 8-29 at the Nissay Theatre in Tokyo, and then April 8-16 at the Umeda Arts Theater.
+In 2023, a co-production between the Umeda Arts Theater in Osaka, Japan, and the Menier Chocolate Factory in London used Sondheim and Weidman's revisions from 2017.
+Directed by Matthew White, the production played first in Japan, from March 8-29 at the Nissay Theatre in Tokyo, then from April 8-16 at the Umeda Arts Theater.
 The all-Japanese cast included Koji Yamamoto and Yuya Matsushita double cast as the Reciter, Eiji Wentz as Manjiro, and Hikaru Asami as the Shogun and Madam.
-The production, with a London-based cast including Takurō Ōno as Kayama and Masashi Fujimoto, played at the Menier Chocolate Factory from November 25, 2023 to February 24, 2024.
+This production next played with a London-based cast, including Takurō Ōno as Kayama and Masashi Fujimoto, at the Menier Chocolate Factory, from November 25, 2023 to February 24, 2024.